 First, we’re all in this together!
 Often silence indicates distance – here, it indicates togetherness and shared purpose.
 It’s a loving silence.
 Second, retreatants have different approaches to boundaries.
 Some choose to avoid eye contact; others do not.
 There’s no need to walk around with downcast eyes, and if you happen to catch someone’s eye or share a smile, that’s just fine.
 At the same time, we ask that you refrain from trying to communicate with others, even non-verbally.
 It can be very disruptive to your own practice, to the person with whom you’re communicating, and to other retreatants who will hear or see you.

 During sitting meditation sessions, we aim for a rich, deep silence, limiting any sound (sniffling, shifting position, moving around) that could disturb our friends meditating with us.
 Please put derech eretz (loving consideration) above all; if you’re sniffling or sneezing, there are other areas designated for meditation.

 It is possible that you will see someone crying or looking upset and your natural inclination might be to want to help or offer comfort.
-We ask that you please refrain from these well-intentioned actions and allow each person the space to have her or his own experience.
+We ask that you please refrain from these well-intended actions and allow each person the space to have her or his own experience.
 The teachers will be available to give people the support that they need.

 There will be two group interviews during the week when you can speak with teachers in a small group setting.
 For emergencies, there will be a box in the lobby where you can leave notes for staff and teachers.
 All notes will be read, but most will not be answered, in order to support your inner silence.
 They should be used for pressing matters only.
 Please do not leave notes for other retreatants, as this could disturb the other person’s retreat.